University of Technology Sarawak: Mukah Campus

+and other professional programmes that lead to certification in a variety of marine professions.

 Research centres

 UTS set up six research centres as of 2021.

-"Borneo Regionalism and Conservation" (BORC) is created to conserve heritage buildings, structures, monuments, and socio-cultural documentation in Sarawak and Borneo.
+Borneo Regionalism and Conservation (BORC) is created to conserve heritage buildings, structures, monuments, and socio-cultural documentation in Sarawak and Borneo.

-In November 2017, "Centre of Excellence in Wood Engineered Products" (CeWEP) was set up to focus on R&D on engineered wood.
+In November 2017, Centre of Excellence in Wood Engineered Products (CeWEP) was set up to focus on R&D on engineered wood.

-In 2019, UTS created the "Centre On Technological Readiness And Innovation In Business Technopreneurship" (Contribute) to develop the digital economy of Sarawak and encourage entrepreneurship with the help of technology.

-UTS also set up the "Centre for Research of Innovation & Sustainable Development" (CRISD) focusing on research into the fields of energy, bioresources, environment, and materials.
+In 2019, UTS created the Centre On Technological Readiness And Innovation In Business Technopreneurship (Contribute) to develop the digital economy of Sarawak and encourage entrepreneurship with the help of technology.
+UTS also set up the Centre for Research of Innovation & Sustainable Development (CRISD) focusing on research into the fields of energy, bio resources, environment, and materials.
 Laboratories have been set up to conduct researches into these areas.
+As of 2019, the university has published more than 354 journals and books.

-In 2020, UTS introduced three research centres namely "Advanced Centre for Sustainable Socio-economic and Technological Development" (ASSET) for research and development (R&D) activities in rural areas of Sarawak.
+In 2020, UTS introduced three research centres namely Advanced Centre for Sustainable Socio-economic and Technological Development (ASSET) for research and development (R&D) activities in rural areas of Sarawak.
 ASSET has designated several rural areas in Sarawak as learning centres, namely Bawang Assan and Machan villages in central Sarawak and Long Lamai, Long Leng, Long Kerangan, Long Urang, Long Win, Long Jenalang, and Long Latei villages in northern Sarawak.
-Another research centre is "Collaborative Research Laboratory on Advanced Cybersecurity Knowledge" (CRACK) to conduct R&D activities on cybersecurity in Sarawak.
-Another research centre is "Drone Research And Application Center" to spearhead the training, application, and research into drone technologies.
+Another research centre is Collaborative Research Laboratory on Advanced Cybersecurity Knowledge (CRACK) to conduct R&D activities on cybersecurity in Sarawak.
+Another research centre is Drone Research And Application Center to spearhead the training, application, and research into drone technologies.

 In March 2022, UTS set up a special research chair for medical technology with RM 2 million grant from the government of Sarawak named "Datuk Patinggi Dr Wong Soon Kai Chair on Medical Devices Technology and Innovation".

 Student life

 Since 2021, the university offers UTS Foundation Scholarship where it covers RM 10,000 of tuition fees for each successful applicant.
 UTS Undergraduate and Postgraduate Scholarships will bear 50% off of tuition fees for those pursuing undergraduate and postgraduate studies.

-UTS Bursary Scheme was also launched to cover 80% of the tuition fees for B40 (household income between RM 3,000 to RM 6,275) and M40 (household income between RM6,276 - RM13,148) groups who wished to study at UTS, limiting to 100 bumiputera and 100 non-numiputera students.
+UTS Bursary Scheme was also launched to cover 80% of the tuition fees for B40 (household income between RM 3,000 to RM 6,275) and M40 (household income between RM6,276 - RM13,148) groups who wished to study at UTS, limiting to 100 bumiputera and 100 non-bumiputera students.

+Student Council

+The UTS Student Council serves as the official student representative body at the University of Technology Sarawak (UTS), Malaysia.
+It functions as the highest student-led legislative authority within the university.
+Elections are conducted annually to choose members who will represent the student community in the council.